ATIENDANCE AND WITHDRAWAL RULES

 - It is compulsory for learners of all classes to complete 80% of their attendance in the academic year to make them eligible to appear for their Final Examination.
 The percentage, however, could be relaxed only on medical grounds and solely at the discretion of the Principal.

-- All are expected to attend classes on the opening day of the school after vacations.
-Absence for more than five days after vacations renders the students liable to have his/her name struck-off from the rolls.
+- All are expected to attend classes on the opening day of school after vacations.
+Absence for more than five days after vacations renders the students liable to have his/ her name struck off from the rolls.

 - In case of withdrawal of a student, it should be made known to the Principal in writing, one calendar month in advance or else one month's fees will be charged.

 - School Leaving Certificate is not issued until all dues of the school are settled/ paid in full.

 - School Leaving Certificate will be issued at the end of the academic year i.e. after 31st March.